This annual exploration of Mozart’s genius includes performances by the Mostly Mozart Festival Orchestra, chamber ensembles, and more.

 The Emerson String Quartet reveals their secrets to becoming one of the world’s most acclaimed chamber music groups.

 The Crossing’s visionary project is a sublime musical experience for the heart, mind, and soul.

 With a life even more colorful than many of his creations, the librettist of Mozart’s greatest operas, Lorenzo Da Ponte, ended up in New York City—where he had quite the adventure.

 How one special festival, and the man who inspired it, contributed to New York’s summertime cultural landscape.

-Your guide to 51 years of the Mostly Mozart Festival
+A brief history of the Mostly Mozart Festival

 International Contemporary Ensemble joins pianist Pierre-Laurent Aimard for a tribute to one of the group’s favorite composers, Dai Fujikura, at Lincoln Center's Mostly Mozart Festival on Aug.
 13, 2015.

 A thrilling summer of international music, theater, and dance featuring the Mostly Mozart Festival Orchestra, renowned guest artists, emerging voices, premieres, and more—all reflecting Mozart’s legacy of invention and humanity.

 Located inside the hall lobby at Columbus Avenue at 64th Street, the box office is open Monday–Saturday 10:00 am–6:00 pm and Sunday 12:00–6:00 pm.
 Online Sales: Great Performers, American Songbook, Midsummer Night Swing, Mostly Mozart Festival, White Light Fest...